FAQ

 What is Brown College?

-Contrary to popular belief, Brown is not just a color or an Ivy League institution.
-Brown is one of the University of Virginia’s three residential colleges.
-Although we have no official objective, we focus on building a strong community of students, faculty fellows, and local residents, as well as a place where residents can be themselves.
+While it is often confusing, Brown College is not the Ivy League university or the Brown Science & Engineering Library; instead, Brown is one of the University of Virginia’s three residential colleges.
+Although we have no official objective, we focus on building a strong community of students, faculty fellows, and local residents to foster a place where residents are creative and free to be themselves.

 What makes Brown so special?

-Brown is a nationally-recognized, self-governed community that accepts first-years as well as upperclassmen.
-Though you have to fill out an extra application, you get to live with very active and caring people with tons of events going on all the time.
-Brown is especially diverse—there are plenty of art and drama students, engineers and computer scientists, and philosophers and politics majors—and Brown does its best to make sure you fit in.
-Though we’re a tight-knit community, we still provide an extremely accepting and intellectually stimulating atmosphere for people of all backgrounds.
+Brown is a nationally-recognized, self-governed community that accepts first-years and upperclassmen.
+Although you have to fill out an extra application, you will get to live with very active and caring people who host multiple exciting events every week.
+Brown is especially diverse — there are plenty of art and drama students, engineers and computer scientists, and philosophers and politics majors — and we strive to be inclusive to everyone, no matter their background.
+We’re a tight-knit community, and we provide an extremely accepting and intellectually stimulating atmosphere for people of all interests.

 Who lives in Brown?